Six easy ways to combat stress and anxiety

 Around two thirds of people tend to eat more during stressful periods.
 When we are under stress, many of us go for sugar or high fat (dis)comfort foods to counteract tension.
 Or, they won’t eat – which means they’re denying their bodies of the weapons they need to help feel their best during a difficult time.

-It is important to leave the house and get outside, no matter what the weather, as Lily explains: “Take advantage of any rays of sunshine during the winter months to soak up some vitamin D. Fresh air, exercise and nature can also help to reduce the stress hormone cortisol, which ultimately can boost immunity.”
+It is important to leave the house and get outside, no matter what the weather, as Lily explains: “Take advantage of any rays of sunshine during the summer months to soak up some vitamin D. Fresh air, exercise and nature can also help to reduce the stress hormone cortisol, which ultimately can boost immunity.”
+It also slows down the ageing process within your body.

 Balance your hormones